pgandini/paologandini/Research.md

 	- Over 110 **SUSI** hybrids with 8 chips, featuring similar characteristics but with double the channel density to instrument the central part of the tracker where occupancy is highest.

 The Milano team handled the following tasks:
-	- Bonding: We developed a system for bonding the chips with conductive glue.
+- Glueing: We developed a system for bonding the chips with conductive glue.
 Given the high expected radiation flux, the glue was characterized by radiation tests.
 I was also responsible for irradiation campaigns to test the radiation hardness of the materials and adhesives used.
-	•	Bonding: For all analog and digital channels.
+- Bonding: For all analog and digital channels.
-	•	Burn-in: Each board was placed in a climatic chamber for 7 days at 60°C and powered according to a specific protocol to identify any early failures.
+- Burn-in: Each board was placed in a climatic chamber for 7 days at 60°C and powered according to a specific protocol to identify any early failures.
 These tests were conducted on all boards.
-	•	Electrical testing: All channels were tested to evaluate the performance of the bonded chips, both before and after the high-temperature stress test.
+- Electrical testing: All channels were tested to evaluate the performance of the bonded chips, both before and after the high-temperature stress test.
-	•	Optical inspection: Quality control of the bonding, including sample pull tests.
+- Optical inspection: Quality control of the bonding, including sample pull tests.
-	•	Shipping: We developed a controlled environment storage and transportation system to ensure safe air delivery to colleagues in Syracuse, who handled the subsequent stave construction.
+- Shipping: We developed a controlled environment storage and transportation system to ensure safe air delivery to colleagues in Syracuse University (US), who handled the subsequent stave construction.

 All aspects of this work were designed in Milano, including the techniques and the development of all the necessary tools.
-In addition to the production activities, I also oversaw the reorganization of the clean room, the management of shifts and workflows, and the coordination with the industries involved in the construction of the bare flex.
+In addition to the production activities, I also oversaw the reorganization of the clean room, the management of shifts and workflows, and the coordination with the industries involved in the construction of the bare flexes.
 The construction and delivery of the circuits were completed fully according to the planned timeline.
 </details>